7 reasons why a retreat needs to be part of your annual self-care regime

 A spiritual retreat, I was told, is considered essential in Buddhism.

-It made me think that maybe I’d had it figured all wrong.
+It made me think that maybe I’d figured it all wrong.
 What if those 20 days of annual leave were my chance to shift from busy doing mode to being mode?
 Slow down and simply be?
 Me?!
 Connecting with who I truly am, I learned, starts with breathing.
 Maybe it wasn’t that boring after all?

 Since that first time, I’ve gone on many retreats in temples and meditation centres all over Asia, and I’ve come to treasure a retreat as an essential act of self care.

-Here are seven reasons why you should make a retreat part of your annual self-care regime.
+Here are seven reasons why you should make a retreat part of your annual self-care regime:

-A retreat is an opportunity to go on an inner journey of discovery
+1. Go on an inner journey of discovery

 The word retreat comes from the Latin verb ‘to pull back, to withdraw.’
 Going on a retreat is like hitting the pause button.
 It means stepping away from everything – your life, your routine, your family – for a weekend, a week, a month even.
 Whatever it takes, to connect with who we really are.